Everything you need to know about Squarespace Page Titles

 Each page on your Squarespace website should also have a unique Page Title.
 Visitors and search engines will have an easier time understanding the content and it’ll lead to higher click through rates.
 If you sell products on your website, it might be challenging to come up with unique Page Titles for every page on your site if you have a lot of products.
 If this is the case for your site, I recommend breaking down the Page Title into sections that include product names and categories.
 A good format to work with is “[Product Name] - [Product Category] | [Brand Name]”, for example “Round Tortoiseshell Sunglasses - Eyewear | Rayban” or something.

 Next up, let’s talk about keyword stuffing.
 Google will penalize you if it sees that your Page Titles are stuffed full of keywords because they create a negative user experience and are redundant.
 This means that you shouldn’t have Page Titles that are just a long list of keywords or variations of the same keyword.
 For example, “Legal Services” is a better Page Title than “Legal Services, Top Legal Services, Best Legal Services, Legal Services Vancouver”.
 Page Titles that are stuffed with keywords offer zero value and search engines can already understand keyword variations so it’s unnecessary and crappy to look at as a visitor to your site.
+Read this post to learn more about keyword stuffing and why it should be avoided if you want to master Squarespace SEO.

 How to set or edit a Squarespace Page Title